 If time and budget permit, go ahead and try changing up the routine chronology.
-But before you do, make sure you’re writing chops are up to the creative task, and that your client is open to the idea.
+But before you do, make sure your writing chops are up to the creative task, and that your client is open to the idea.
 Otherwise, stick to the tried-and-true structure of telling the story the way it happened in real life.

 Oelbaum explained that for Letters to Baghdad, she and Krayenbühl created the narrative first, then searched for the archival material to bring that narrative to life.
 They restricted themselves to primary source material—letters, documents, archival film footage.
 Tilda Swinton narrated much of the film, speaking as Gertrude Bell in words taken directly from the copious collection of letters Bell left behind.
 Characters from Bell’s life are portrayed by actors who likewise are given dialogue pulled directly from source materials.
 In other words, the filmmakers did just what we do: they let the storytellers tell their own story, without any invention on their part.
 Interpretation, yes.
 Invention, no.

 While many of our storytellers won’t have been big players in the public arena like Bell, we can give their stories a richer context by searching out archival materials.
 These can be of two sorts: